 Case 2 – motivation issues

 Gary (not his real name) had a fairly good job but had recently got divorced and felt he had hit a ‘dead end’ in both his personal and professional lives and that though he could continue ‘coasting’ it was bringing him less and less pleasure.
-He didn’t want to be prescribed anti-depressants and felt that he had been making less and less good decisions.
+He didn’t want to be prescribed anti-depressants and felt that he had been making increasingly poor decisions.

 Case 3 – creative issues